Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 **Question 4
-Data Modeling When storing and processing large amounts of numerical data for a project using Databricks, a data engineering team wants to use external Delta tables.
+When storing and processing large amounts of numerical data for a project using Databricks, a data engineering team wants to use external Delta tables.
 They must carry out intricate aggregations of the data, such as averaging a particular column's value across various partitions.
 In the external Delta table, which of the following options calculates the average value of the "quantity" column across all partitions?**